Romanians’ Trust in EU Collapses

 Romanian oncology introduces AI: Docviser oncology platform

 The fight against cancer is challenging for doctors, oncology researchers and patients.
-Romania is currently becoming one of the countries offering state-of-the-art solutions based on Artificial Intelligence to make the entire process of treatment and healing of patients more efficient.
+Romania is currently one of the countries offering state-of-the-art solutions based on Artificial Intelligence to make the entire process of treatment and healing of patients more efficient.

 MCRO, one of the most reputable software development companies in Cluj Napoca, launched Docviser, the first oncology healthcare application in Romania, dedicated to improving the collaboration between doctors and the care of cancer patients.